Joseph Eichler: Design

 According to his son, Eichler was inspired by a short period of time when the family lived in a Frank Lloyd Wright–designed house in Hillsborough.
 Eichler was attracted to the style and decided to try to produce similar designs.
 Joseph Eichler used well-known architects to design both the site plans and the houses themselves.
-He hired the respected architect and Wright disciple of sorts Robert Anshen of Anshen & Allen to design the initial Eichlers, and the first prototypes were built in 1949.
+He hired the respected architect and Wright disciple of sorts Robert Anshen of Anshen & Allen, who had designed mid century modern homes for other developers, to design the initial Eichlers.
+The first prototypes were built in 1949.
 In later years, Eichler built houses that were designed by other architects including by the San Francisco firm Claude Oakland & Associates and the Los Angeles firms of Jones & Emmons, A. Quincy Jones, and Raphael Soriano.

-Eichler houses are examples of Modernist architecture that has come to be known as "California Modern", and typically feature glass walls, post-and-beam construction, and open floorplans in a style made famous by Frank Lloyd Wright and Ludwig Mies van der Rohe.
+Eichler houses are examples of Modernist architecture that has come to be known as "California Modern", and typically feature glass walls, post-and-beam construction, unornamented exteriors, and open floorplans in a style made famous by Frank Lloyd Wright and Ludwig Mies van der Rohe.
 Eichler house exteriors featured flat and/or low-sloping A-framed roofs, vertical 2-inch pattern wood siding, and spartan facades with clean geometric lines.
 One of Eichler's signature concepts was to "bring the outside in", achieved via skylights and floor-to-ceiling windows with glass transoms looking out on protected and private outdoor rooms, patios, atriums, gardens, and swimming pools.
 Also of note is that most Eichler houses feature few, if any, front-facing (i.e., street-facing) windows; instead house fronts have either small, ceiling-level windows or small, rectangular windows with frosted glass.
 Many other architectural designs have large windows on all front-facing rooms.

 The interiors had numerous unorthodox and innovative features for the time period including: exposed post-and-beam construction; tongue and groove decking for the ceilings following the roofline; concrete slab floors with integral radiant heating; lauan (Philippine mahogany) paneling; sliding doors for rooms, closets, and cabinets; and typically a second bathroom located in the master bedroom.
 Later models introduced the distinctive Eichler entry atriums, an open-air, enclosed entrance foyer designed to further advance the concept of integrating outdoor and indoor spaces.

+Deck House designs, developed in Massachusetts beginning in 1959, have been compared with Eichler homes because both employed post-and-beam construction, expansive glazing, and tongue-and-groove roof decking.

 Eichler houses were airy and modern in comparison to most of the mass-produced, middle-class, postwar houses built in the 1950s.
 At first, potential home buyers, many of whom were war-weary ex-servicemen and women seeking convention rather than innovation, were resistant to the innovative homes.